-IDS has highly trained staff whose primary role is to ensure families or other authorized persons carry out the legally binding authorization decisions of their loved ones to be donors.
+IDS has a highly trained staff whose primary role is to ensure families or other authorized personnel carry out the legally binding authorization decisions of their loved ones to be donors.

-It’s the responsibility of the hospital to provide grave prognosis and inform families of the death of their loved ones.
+It is the responsibility of the hospital to provide a grave prognosis and to inform families of the death of their loved ones.
 However, CMS guidelines require a ‘Designated Requester’ (an IDS team member) to be the one to approach families about donation.

 When are families told about donation?